KimTisott/ProjectEuler_C/README.md

   <br>My implementations for solutions of <a href="https://projecteuler.net">Project Euler</a> challenges</br>
 </p>

-This repository contains the fastest non-trivial possible solution for each problem.
-Therefore, every solution must:
+This repository contains the fastest deterministic solution for each problem.
-- Result in the correct value
-- Run faster than any other
-- Not use other libraries

 Here are some performance rules I've followed when writing the code:
 - Iterate through only the values you need
-- Avoid conditions inside loops
+- Avoid nested and/or conditional loops
+- Allocate the minimum amount of memory